MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-arc-virtual-machines.md

 ms.date: 12/06/2023
 ---

-# Manage resources for Arc VM on your Azure Stack HCI (preview)
+# Manage Arc VMs on your Azure Stack HCI (preview)

 [!INCLUDE [hci-applies-to-23h2](../../includes/hci-applies-to-23h2.md)]

-This article describes how to manage VM resources such as disks, networks interfaces, cores or memory.  storage path for VM images used on your Azure Stack HCI cluster.
-Storage paths are an Azure resource and are used to provide a path to store VM configuration files, VM image, and VHDs on your cluster.
-You can create a storage path using the Azure CLI.
+This article describes how to manage Arc VMs running on your Azure Stack HCI, version 23H2.
+The procedures to start, stop, restart or delete an Arc VM are detailed.

 [!INCLUDE [hci-preview](../../includes/hci-preview.md)]